Dear Ms. Vicki,

 My husband and I fight all of the time.
 I will "one-up" him to get my point across by discussing all of his faults.

 In turn, he will "hit me below the belt" to hurt me by pointing out my faults.
 He will even talk about my family.
 Then I will talk about his family too.
-When he goes low down, I will become lowdown too.
+When he goes low down, I will become lowdown as well.

 Ms. Vicki, I love my husband and I believe he loves me.
-We have two children (age 5 and 7) we love more than anything.
+We have two children (ages 5 and 7) we love more than anything.

 I withhold sex from my husband just to get even with him.
 I say, "You won't be getting any of this."